VatcheTavitian/parseFileForDatabase/README.md

 <em>I have processed 100,000+ files with this program to insert 6,500,000+ rows into a database with no issues.
 I recommend if you are expecting to insert a huge amount of lines, that you upload to sql server/database on your machine (localhost), then carry out a database dump which you can restore to your desired server.
 This is only because it may be much quicker.
 Otherwise it will just take a long time depending on your connection and server transaction capacity.</em>

 ### Note the comments in the parse.py file.
-You must change according to your requirements.
+You must change according to your requirements and credentials!

-You set the DIRECTORY in parse.py to location where all the text files are located which you want to process.
+Set the DIRECTORY in parse.py to location where all the text files are located which you want to process.
+Set your column names and keywords accordingly.
+Column name should match what the columns are called in your table. e.g column1="Keyword1"
-This program opens each file and looks for a particular keyword (keyword1) at the beginning of each line.
-It then takes the content following the word on the line and stores it as a value.
+The program opens each file in the DIRECTORY and looks for the first keyword (e.g keyword1) you have assinged. at the beginning of each line.
+When the keyword is found, it takes the content following the word on the line and stores it as a value.
 It then checks the following line.
-If keyword2 is presence on next line, it will store the content following the keyword.
+If keyword2 is present on next line, it will store the content following the keyword.
 If the second keyword (keyword2) is NOT on the following line, an empty value is stored.
 Same with keyword3.
 You can choose to have as many or as few keywords as you like.
-The script comes with setup for 3 keywords.
+The script comes setup for 3 columns/keywords.

-After a file is processed, it is moved to a destination directory
+After a file is processed, it is moved to DESTINATION directory.

 Take a look at SampleFile2.txt in the provided test folder as an example.

 ![Screenshot](screenshots/files.png)

-The program will look for keyword1, keyword2 and keyword3.
+The program will look for "keyword1", "keyword2" and "keyword3".

 ![Screenshot](screenshots/sampletextfile.png)

 It will then attempt to insert into a new row in the database you nominate in the parse.py file.

-REMEMBER TO ADJUST THE NUMBER OF KEYWORDS AS WELL AS DECLARE THEM WITH THE CORRECT COLUMN NAMES AS THE TABLE IN WHICH YOU WILL INSERT e.g change Keyword1 = "Keyword1" to     Keyword1 = "username"
+REMEMBER TO ADJUST THE NUMBER OF KEYWORDS AS WELL AS DECLARE THEM WITH THE CORRECT COLUMN NAMES AS THE TABLE IN WHICH YOU WILL INSERT
+e.g
+change Keyword1 = "Keyword1"
+to     uname = "USERNAME"

 On successful execution the table will be populated with all the rows in all the files which have the keyword1 satisfied at the beginning of the sentence.